Skip to content

 What Is ARFID?

-Avoidant Restrictive Food Intake Disorder (ARFID), often thought of as “extreme picky eating,” is characterized by disturbances related to eating or feeding which may result in significant weight loss, nutritional deficiencies or interference with day-to day life.
+Avoidant Restrictive Food Intake Disorder (ARFID), often thought of as “extreme picky eating,” is characterized by disturbances related to eating or feeding which may result in significant weight loss, nutritional deficiencies or interference with day-to-day life.
 Individuals with ARFID typically avoid food due to sensory characteristics, fear-based experiences (fear of choking, vomiting, gagging, swallowing) and low interest in eating.
 Affecting all races and genders, individuals with ARFID commonly experience co-occurring psychiatric conditions such as anxiety disorders (especially OCD and trauma-related disorders) and neurodevelopmental disorders.

-Is It Really an Eating Disorder?
+Is it Really an Eating Disorder?

 We live in a culture with rigid ideals about food, weight and size, so it can be difficult to recognize when your thoughts and behaviors have become dangerous.
 Take a quiz and find out.